1989 Trivia, Fun Facts and History

 It’s hard to believe that just 29 years ago, the collapse of communism was spurred by Yeltsin’s visit to an American grocery store.
 The shelves were stocked with so much food that he was left in disbelief.
 While communist Russia was experiencing shortages and long lines for basic goods, America had an abundance of everything.

-This event is a perfect example of the saying, “a picture is worth a thousand words.”
+This event perfectly exemplifies the saying, “a picture is worth a thousand words.”
 The images of Yeltsin in the grocery store were shared across the Soviet Union and caused an outcry.
-People couldn’t believe that they were living in such poverty when others had so much.
+People couldn’t believe they were living in poverty when others had so much.
 This was one of the factors that led to the collapse of communism.

 It’s amazing to think about how a trip to the grocery store can change the course of history.
 Yeltsin’s visit was a wake-up call for the Soviet Union and led to more freedom and democracy for its people.

 Yeltsin didn’t leave empty-handed, as he was given a small bag of goodies to enjoy on the rest of his trip.
-About a year after the Russian leader left office, a Yeltsin biographer later wrote that on the plane ride to Yeltsin’s next destination, Miami, he was despondent.
+About a year after the Russian leader left office, a Yeltsin biographer later wrote that he was despondent on the plane ride to Yeltsin’s next destination, Miami.
 He couldn’t stop thinking about the plentiful food at the grocery store and what his countrymen had to subsist on in Russia.
 Yeltsin’s visit to America changed his perspective and led him to realize that communism wasn’t working for the people.
 It was this realization that eventually led to the collapse of communism in Russia.

 In 1989, Queen Elizabeth II was the wealthiest person living in the UK.
 In 2015, she fell out of the top 300.